How ROTC Fits Me...

 The most important focus for our Cadets is their education.
 Unlike the service academies, Cadets in Army ROTC do not have highly regimented schedules.
 ROTC Cadets attend classes for their chosen major just like the rest of the student body.
 In addition to their major course work, Cadets will take one ROTC academic class each semester.
 ROTC training should not interfere with any of the course work that needs to be completed for other academic classes.
 Students and Soldiers that are interested in the Army ROTC program are encouraged contact the enrollment officer, Mr. Wil Massidas, at (516) 463-7682 or via email in order to learn more about the program.

-High School Students interested in money for school should fill out an Army ROTC application to compete for a 3 or 4 year ROTC scholarship.
+High School Students interested in money for school should fill out an Army ROTC application to compete for a 4 year ROTC scholarship.
 Students are also encouraged to read the ROTC FAQ on High School Scholarships & Enrollment.

 Once students arrive on campus they will take the Foundations of Officership (MS 1C) and Leadership Laboratory (MS 1D).
 This will introduce students to the Army ROTC Program and the basics of being an Army officer.